chyuaner/firefox-yuan-ai-sidebar/README.md

 ### 📝 Notes

-- You can find the canonical publication for the guide on my [Blog](https://miguelpimentel.do/unlock-firefox-sidebar/).
+- You can find the canonical publication for the guide on origin extension author [Blog](https://miguelpimentel.do/unlock-firefox-sidebar/).
-- I also have instructions in Spanish in this GitHub [Gist](https://gist.github.com/semanticdata/ee0bca4f3617241aa98da114653c0b08#file-instrucciones-md).

 ## ⚠ Disclaimer